codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Let's assume that you are building your personal blog.
 Your blog's homepage will contain some entries to the 10 latest posts.
 Each entry will contain an excerpt made from a post's content.
-You decide to fully load the content of articles to the entry components then write some JavaScript code to trim those contents to 300 characters of each excerpt.
+You decide to fully load the contents of articles to the entry components then write some JavaScript code to trim those contents to 300 characters of each excerpt.
 So, here are steps needed to be done in order to create an excerpt: